 At the same time, I hope to introduce new audiences to the world of traditional music.
 I know through personal experience that it’s a vast and daunting mountain to be stood at the foot of, and if you’re new to it all, it can seem a bit too niche for comfort.

 However, once you step into the traditional folk world, it’s incredibly welcoming and there’s so much to explore.
 With this podcast, I hope to help people take that first step.

 One of the stories that most appealed to me when I was starting to read about the collectors of traditional songs came from George Gardiner, collecting in North Hampshire around 1906/07.

 “Once I called on an old lady who was prepared for my visit.
 Unfortunately, someone else answered the door, and when I spoke of old songs the answer was, ‘We don’t want old songs.
 We have no money to give for old songs.
 We really don’t require any today.’”George Gardiner

 While the words “no money to give for old songs” resonated on a number of levels, I particularly liked the idea that “The Old Songs” were already old over 100 years ago, and even then people didn’t really have a good grasp of what “the old songs” might mean.

 A little help required

-The Old Songs Podcast will launch in January 2020 and it’ll be made free on as many digital channels as possible.
-In order to do it real justice, I will need to travel to the singers to interview them, and I want to improve the equipment I’ll be recording on.
-I will also have to pay to host the podcast.
+The Old Songs Podcast launched in January 2020.
+In order to do it real justice, I need to travel to the singers to interview them, and I want to improve and maintain the equipment I’ll be recording on.
+I also have to pay to host the podcast.